About Colchester Historical Society

 It is the goal of the Colchester Historical Society to increase citizen and community awareness of the unique heritage of Colchester and the region.
-The Society owns and maintains the Reverend John Ballard House Museum.
-The Colchester History Museum is a handicapped accessible building.
+The Society owns and maintains the Reverend John Ballard House as the Colchester History Museum.
+The Colchester History Museum is a handicapped-accessible building.
 In addition, the Society has been instrumental in the preservation of numerous buildings in Colchester, notably the Old Town hall, now the home of Colchester’s Youth Services Center, and in conjunction with the Bacon Academy Board of Trustees, the society helps to maintain the Nathaniel Foote House on Norwich Avenue and Old Bacon Academy.
-The Society has financially supported the restoration of the Colchester Burying Ground, and restoration of the gravestone of Revolutionary War patriot Colonel Henry Champion.
+The Society has financially supported the restoration of the Colchester Burying Ground, and restoration of the gravestone of Revolutionary War patriot, Colonel Henry Champion.

 In 1998 the Town of Colchester received the first ever Connecticut Local Government Achievement Award for historic preservation.
 Paul Loether, the Connecticut Historic Commission’s local government coordinator stated that Colchester was the only town to be given the award because of the effort it has put into preservation.
 “Colchester has done that extremely well,” Loether stated, “they have done it across the board to make sure preservation has a place.”
 First Selectman Jenny Contois credited the Colchester Historical Society’s efforts toward the award by saying, “We have received tremendous support from the state and from the (Colchester) Historical Society…”